-Review of applications will begin August 10, 2018 and continue until filled.
+Review of applications will continue until the position is filled.
 For questions on this position, email Dr. Elena Litchman (email@example.com).

 UNDERGRADUATE INTERNSHIPS, URAs & REUs

-Applications for KBS programs will be open from December 15, 2017 – March 1, 2018.
+Applications for KBS programs are open annually from December 15 to March 1.
 To learn more about our undergraduate research and internship programs, please see our undergraduate programs pages.